Notorious market: History

+In January 2025, USTR annual report on notorious markets again listed the People's Republic of China (PRC) as "the number one source of counterfeit products in the world," with 90 percent of U.S. Customs and Border Protection seizures of counterfeit or pirated products coming from the PRC or Hong Kong.

 List creation process

 The notorious market list is created following input from the Recording Industry Association of America (RIAA) and Motion Picture Association (MPAA), as well as other industry groups.
 The goal of the list is to encourage governments to take action against intellectual property violations, as well as encouraging markets to reform.
 Sites include torrenting websites such as The Pirate Bay, stream ripping sites, and sites for cheating in online games.